stdm/stdm.github.io/research.md

 <a name="research"></a>
 ## Research lines

 Being motivated by real-world pattern recognition problems (how perceptions are formed from sensory input and cognitively translated into reasonable actions) leads to a suprinsingly broad field of use cases and industries amidst a stable core of methodological focal points.
-Here's an overview of sub-disciplines our inquiry contributes to.
+Here's an overview of sub-disciplines our inquiry contributes to (as of spring 2026; for more recent work see <a href="https://stdm.github.io/home/#publications">publications</a>).

 <details markdown="1">